In November 2015, Maersk Convincer successfully completed four years of operation for Petronas Carigali offshore Malaysia.

 During the 1½-year-long plug and abandonment campaign undertaken by Maersk Invincible at the Valhall DP platform, the rig performed consistently and efficiently, resulting in no “Total Recordable Cases” since new build, and saving our client

-more that 1 billion NOK compared to original budget.
+more than 1 billion NOK compared to original budget.

 In preparation for performing P&A work for Wintershall in the Danish sector, the Maersk Resolve team was able to aid to the